inkle/ink-library/README.md

 ### ink Engine ports, wrappers and integration

-The repositories marked with ⭐️ are compatible with the latest version of Ink. **Warning**: the others may be incomplete or works in progress.
+The repositories marked with ⭐️ are compatible with the latest version of Ink.
+Those marked with ⚙️ includes a native compiler. **Warning**: the others may be incomplete or works in progress.

-- [Ink-Unity-integration](https://github.com/inkle/ink-unity-integration) ⭐️ - Official integration for Unity from inkle.
+- [Ink-Unity-integration](https://github.com/inkle/ink-unity-integration) ⭐️⚙️ - Official integration for Unity from inkle.
-- [inkjs](https://github.com/y-lohse/inkjs) ⭐️ – A JavaScript port of ink (runtime and compiler).
+- [inkjs](https://github.com/y-lohse/inkjs) ⭐️⚙️ – A JavaScript port of ink (runtime and compiler).
 - [godot-ink](https://github.com/paulloz/godot-ink) ⭐️ - Official implementation integrated in Godot through mono.
 - [inkgd](https://github.com/ephread/inkgd) ⭐️ – A GDScript port of ink for Godot.
 - [blade-ink](https://github.com/bladecoder/blade-ink) ⭐️ – Inkle Ink runtime implementation in Java.
 - [UnrealInk](https://github.com/DavidColson/UnrealInk) ⭐️ - Integration of the Ink language into Unreal 4.
 - [GMInk](https://marketplace.yoyogames.com/assets/5852/gmink) ⭐️ – Ink integration for Gamemaker Studio.
+- [Tinta](https://github.com/smwhr/tinta) ⭐️ - Ink integration for Lua (including Love2d, Playdate and Picotron)
+- [inkpot](https://github.com/The-Chinese-Room/Inkpot) ⭐️  - A container for Ink within the Unreal Engine (v5.4 or later)
-- [inkcpp](https://github.com/brwarner/inkcpp) - Ink runtime in C++ with an additional JSON to binary converter.
+- [inkcpp](https://github.com/JBenda/inkcpp) - Ink runtime in C++ with an additional JSON to binary converter.
 At time of writing, many but not all features supported.
 - [mica-ink](https://github.com/micabytes/mica-ink) – A Kotlin implementation of inkle's open source scripting language (ink) for writing interactive narrative.
 - [inkhaxe](https://github.com/Glidias/inkhaxe) – Ink port from C# to Haxe.
 - [inkrs](https://github.com/facelesspanda/inkrs) – A port/rewrite of inkle/ink in rust.